Hawaiian Shoyu Chicken

 Instructions

-1. Mix the shoyu braising liquid: Add the water, shoyu, brown sugar, green onions, garlic, & ginger to a bowl.
+1. Mix the shoyu braising liquid: Add the water, shoyu, brown sugar, green onions, garlic, and ginger to a bowl.
 Whisk to combine.
 Set aside or store in an airtight container in the refrigerator for up to 1 week.
 Shoyu chicken braising liquid in a small mixing bowl with a whisk.
 The bowl sits atop a white surface.

 2. Braise the shoyu chicken: Pour the braising liquid into a heavy-bottomed pot or Dutch oven with a lid.
 Nestle the chicken thighs in the pot, submerging them in the shoyu braising liquid as much as possible.
 Bring to a boil over high heat, then reduce to low.
-Cover & simmer for 30-35 minutes, until the chicken is fall-apart tender & cooked through.
+Cover and simmer for 30-35 minutes, until the chicken is fall-apart tender and cooked through.
 Shoyu chicken assembled in a black dutch oven before braising.
 The dutch oven sits atop a white surface.

 3. Optional: Broil for texture: Preheat your oven’s broiler to its highest setting, ensuring an oven rack is positioned about 6 inches below the broiler.
 Transfer the chicken thighs to a small baking sheet.
-Place under the broiler for 4-5 minutes, rotating the baking sheet halfway through, until the chicken skin is crispy & caramelized.
+Place under the broiler for 4-5 minutes, rotating the baking sheet halfway through, until the chicken skin is crispy and caramelized.
 As the chicken broils, you can also thicken the braising liquid.
 Increase the heat under the pot to high.
 Boil 5-10 minutes, until reduced as desired.
 Broiled shoyu chicken thighs on a small Nordicware baking sheet, atop a white surface.

-4. Serve the shoyu chicken immediately alongside rice & mac salad.
-Spoon the thickened shoyu sauce over the chicken & garnish with thinly sliced green onion as desired.
+4. Serve the shoyu chicken immediately alongside rice and mac salad.
+Spoon the thickened shoyu sauce over the chicken and garnish with thinly sliced green onion as desired.
 Enjoy!
 Shoyu chicken in a black dutch oven atop a white surface.
 The chicken is garnished with sliced green onions & sesame seeds.
 The dutch oven is surrounded by a blue linen napkin & serving spoons, & 2 small bowls, one filled with rice & the second with sliced green onions.

 Notes